Empire: Post-classical period

-In the thirteenth century, Genghis Khan expanded the Mongol Empire to be the largest contiguous empire in the world.
+In the thirteenth century, Genghis Khan expanded the Mongol Empire to be the largest contiguous empire in the world history.
+It traversed nine modern time zones.
+For the first time, all of the major regional powers of Eurasia were integrated into a single geopolitical space.
+Nikolay Kradin calls the phenomenon "medieval globalization."
 However, within two generations, the empire was separated into four discrete khanates under Genghis Khan's grandsons.
 One of them, Kublai Khan, conquered China and established the Yuan dynasty with the imperial capital at Beijing.
 One family ruled the whole Eurasian land mass from the Pacific to the Adriatic and Baltic Seas.
 The emergence of the Pax Mongolica had significantly eased trade and commerce across Asia.
-The Safavid Empire of Iran was also founded.